hinesdigital/toolkit/README.md

-# Hines Digital Email & SMS Fundraising Toolkit
+# Email & SMS Fundraising Toolkit

 This project includes a broad array of email and SMS fundraising templates for use with NationBuilder’s email platform and WinRed pages.